tstack/lnav/docs/source/ui.rst

 and SQL results.
 The :ref:`ui_views` section describes the characteristics of each view in more detail.
-You can switch to the different views using the hotkeys described in the :ref:`hotkeys_display` section or by pressing :kbd:`ENTER` to activate the breadcrumb bar, moving to the first crumb, and then selecting the desired view.
+You can switch to the different views using the hotkeys described in the :ref:`hotkeys_display` section or by pressing :kbd:`\`` to activate the breadcrumb bar, moving to the first crumb, and then selecting the desired view.
 You can switch back to the previous view by pressing :kbd:`q`.
 You can switch forward to the new view by pressing :kbd:`a`.
 If the views are time-based (e.g. log and histogram), pressing